nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Deletes the 1st task in the results of the `find` command.

 #### Editing a task : `edit`
-Edits the task identified by the index number used in the last person listing.<br>
+Edits the task identified by the index number used in the last task listing.<br>
 Format: `edit INDEX DETAILS`

 > DETAILS can be the task itself, time, date or tag